Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Model

-There are $2$ risk-neutral, possibly heterogeneous contestants competing in a contest with $n$ battles.
-Let $i\in\{A,B\}$ denote the player, $c_i$ denote player $i$'s marginal cost, and $j\in\mathcal{N}=\{1,2,\cdots,n\}$ denote the battle.
-Without loss of generality, we assume that player $A$ is stronger than player $B$, namely $c_A\leq c_B$.
-All battles are carried out simultaneously.
-At each battle, two contestants simultaneously exert their effort $x_{i(j)}\ge 0$.
+Two risk-neutral, heterogeneous contestants compete in a contest with $n$ battles.
+Let $i\in\{A,B\}$ denote the player and $j\in\mathcal{N}=\{1,2,\cdots,n\}$ denote the battle.
+All battles occur simultaneously.
+At each battle, two contestants simultaneously exert their effort $\hat{x}_{i(j)}\ge 0$.
+Suppose player $i$'s cost of exerting effort $\hat{x}_{i(j)}$ is $c_i\hat{x}_{i(j)}^\gamma$ with $\gamma\geq1$.\footnote{Our analysis extends to concave cost functions with $\gamma<1$ to the extent that the condition in \autoref{pro:unique} holds.} Without loss of generality, we assume that player $A$ is (weakly) stronger than player $B$, namely $c_A\leq c_B$.